ELMA (Elmer Bancorp) Cash Flow from Operations: $3.25 Mil (TTM As of Dec. 2025)

 It is a way corporations use stock options to reward employees.
 It provides executives and employees the opportunity to share in the growth of the company and, if structured properly, can align their interests with the interests of the company's shareholders and investors, without burning the company's cash on hand.

-Elmer Bancorp's stock based compensation for the three months ended in Dec.
-2007 was $0.00 Mil.
+Elmer Bancorp's stock based compensation for the six months ended in Dec.
+2025 was $0.12 Mil.

 8. Cash Flow from Others: